 Since it’s so important, I’m going to mention it again – only buy “no load” funds and read the fine print about fees and costs.
 While it’s kind of a pain sometimes to dig for these fees, it’s more than worth your time – trust me.
-It will have an impact on when you when you reach early retirement.
+It will have an impact on when you reach early retirement.

 7. Invest Consistently

 Investing consistently is essential.
 The more you do it, the more money you’ll make.
 Keep at it.
 While your early retirement goal might feel massive and unattainable right now, the only way to get there is to take it one day at a time and to just get started.
 If you’re sitting on the sidelines because you are afraid you don’t know enough about investing, don’t wait.